Marquette Poll: Democratic U.S. Senate primary tightening, inflation increasingly worries Wisconsinites

 Just over 100 days out from Wisconsin's fall election primaries, the Democratic U.S. Senate race has become far more competitive and voters are growing increasingly worried about the economy, according to the Marquette Law School Poll released Wednesday.

-Still, as 69% of voters say they're "very concerned" about inflation, Wisconsinites don't appear to be turning on Democratic Gov. Tony Evers, with 49% approving of his job and 43% disapproving.
+Still, as 69% of voters say they're "very concerned" about inflation, Wisconsinites don't appear to be turning on first-term incumbent Democratic Gov. Tony Evers, with 49% approving of his job and 43% disapproving.

 “It’s striking that people can be this pessimistic about the state and its direction and still have a net positive approval rating of Tony Evers," poll director Charles Franklin said.